Personal life of Osama bin Laden: Children

-Bin Laden fathered between 20 and 24 children.
-The children of his first wife, Najwa, include Abdallah (born c.
-1976), Omar, Saad and Mohammed.
-His son Mohammed Babrak bin Laden (born c.
-1983) married the daughter of the former al-Qaeda military chief Mohammed Atef (also called Abu Haf) in January 2001, at Kandahar.
+Bin Laden fathered 24 children.
+The children of his first wife, Najwa, include Abdallah (born 1976), Omar, Saad and Mohammed.
+His son Mohammed bin Laden (born 1985) married the daughter of the former al-Qaeda military chief Mohammed Atef (also called Abu Hafs) in January 2001, at Kandahar.

-Appearance and behavior
+Appearance, hobbies, and behavior

 The FBI described Osama bin Laden as tall and thin, between 6 ft 4 in and 6 ft 6 in in height and weighing about 160 lb.
-Interviewees of Lawrence Wright, on the other hand, described him as quite slender, but not particularly tall.
+Interviewees of Lawrence Wright, on the other hand, described him as quite slender, just over six feet tall.
 He had an olive complexion, was left-handed, and usually walked with a cane.
 He wore a plain white turban and did not wear the traditional Saudi male headdress, generally white.

 In terms of personality, bin Laden was described as a soft-spoken, mild mannered man.
 His soft voice was also a function of necessity.
 Interviews with reporters had reportedly left his vocal cords inflamed and bin Laden unable to speak the following day.
 His bodyguard contended Soviet chemical weapons were to blame for this malady; reporters have speculated that kidney disease was the cause.

 The author Adam Robinson has alleged that bin Laden supported Arsenal Football Club, visiting the team's stadium twice when he visited London in 1994.

+Bin Laden may have been an enthusiast for Western and Eastern Asia media and pop culture as the files found in his hard drive in Pakistan included a video called "HORSE_DANCE," wildlife documentaries, a copy of Charlie Bit My Finger, the animated films Batman: Gotham Knight and Antz, episodes of Jackie Chan Adventures, Tom and Jerry, Naruto, Bleach, Dragon Ball, and Case Closed, the entire series collection of Devil May Cry: The Animated Series, as well as copies of the video games Final Fantasy VII, Devil May Cry, Counter-Strike, Grand Theft Auto: Chinatown Wars, Half-Life 2 and Resident Evil 2.
+However, the files may have come from other residents of the compound, and not necessarily bin Laden.
+There were also, reportedly, several pornographic video games and videos, although the Central Intelligence Agency has not released specifics and withheld certain titles, citing copyright concerns.